Native American mascot controversy: National Collegiate Athletic Association

 The National Collegiate Athletic Association (NCAA) distributed a "self evaluation" to 31 colleges in 2005, for teams to examine the use of potentially offensive imagery with their mascot choice.
 Nineteen teams were cited as having potentially "hostile or abusive" names, mascots, or images, that would be banned from displaying them during post-season play, and prohibited from hosting tournaments.
 Subsequently, all of the colleges previously using Native American imagery changed except for those granted waivers when they obtained official support from individual tribes based upon the principle of tribal sovereignty.

 San Diego State University (SDSU) was not cited by the NCAA in 2005 due to a decision that the Aztecs were not a Native American tribe with any living descendants.
 However, in February 2017 the SDSU Native American Student Alliance (NASA) supported removal of the mascot, calling its continued use "institutional racism" in its official statement to the Committee on Diversity, Equity and Outreach.
 A task force of students, faculty, and alumni was appointed to study the issue and make a recommendation by April 2018.
 The recommendation was to keep the mascot but take steps to use only respectful references to Aztec culture.

 In 2008, the NCAA and the University of North Dakota (UND) agreed to retire the university's Fighting Sioux name unless UND received approval from both the Standing Rock and Spirit Lake Sioux tribes by the end of 2010.
-The Spirit Lake tribe approved retaining the name, but the Standing Rock tribe did not.
-UND selected "Fighting Hawks" as their new nickname in 2015.
+The Spirit Lake tribal members approved retaining the name, but the Standing Rock tribal council did not allow their members to vote on retaining the name.
+Therefore, UND selected "Fighting Hawks" as their new nickname in 2015.

+The Florida State Seminoles of Florida State University use names and images associated with the Seminole people.
+The use is by agreement with the Florida Seminole Tribal Council and not the Seminole Nation of Oklahoma which is much larger than the Florida Seminole tribe.
+The Seminole Nation of Oklahoma "condemns the use of all American Indian sports team mascots in the public school system, by college and university level and by professional teams."
+The NCAA allows the use even though the NCAA "continues to believe the stereotyping of Native Americans is wrong."